 Videos do not show

 Yes.
 We know some don't play.
 This may be due to the changes made by evolution of formats like Adbobe Flash movie players.
 Try downloading the most recent plug-in for your browser.
-We did use a lot of the Adobe Flash movie plug-in type formats and the CROME browser removed their support for that due to 'as they say' security issues.
+We did use a lot of the Adobe Flash movie plug-in type formats and the CHROME browser removed their support for that due to 'as they say' security issues.
 We do try to go back and revisit these issues but it is a bit like painting the longest bridge in the world.
 Our site operates in an ever-changing environment :(

 We don't do them.
 You can find a list of good ones on the Micscape and Mic-uk front pages.
+Or join a facebook group.

 Our site is hosted on a virtual private server.
 It is not on a shared hosting platform.
 It should be fast working, and up 24/7.
 If it isn't you can email us to tell us, although we probably already know :) If access to our site is slow, there is probably an internet related problem involving the larger network.